RobotLocomotion/LabelFusion/README.rst

 ===========================
-Quick Pipeline Instructions for Making New Data
+Quick Pipeline Instructions for Making New Labeled Data with LabelFusion
 ===========================

 This is the quick version.
 If you'd prefer to go step-by-step manually, see Pipeline_Instructions_.